pansellerange-ui/Plague-Sim/README.md

 ## How to Run

-1. Install .NET SDK
+1. Paste this Replit link into your browser: https://replit.com/@pansellerange/Plague-Sim-1?v=1
-2. Download or clone the repo
+2. Go to console
-3. Run:
+3. Hit run

 Then enter: